Alumeno/alumeno.github.io/index.md

 ## How to Use the Prompt:

+1. **Prepare Your Diary as a TXT File:** Before you begin, ensure your existing diary entries are saved or exported as one or more plain text files (.txt).
+Most diary applications offer an export function, often to TXT or sometimes CSV (which can usually be opened and saved as TXT).
+If you only have your diary in a document format (like .docx or .pages), open it in a word processor and save it as Plain Text (.txt).
-1. **Choose Your LLM:** We recommend using the most advanced LLM you have access to (e.g., Google Gemini Advanced, OpenAI ChatGPT-4, Anthropic Claude 3 Opus, xAI Grok).
+2. **Choose Your LLM:** We recommend using the most advanced LLM you have access to (e.g., Google Gemini Advanced, OpenAI ChatGPT-4, Anthropic Claude 3 Opus, xAI Grok).
 While our tests show excellent results with the prompt below across various formats, more capable models generally yield better outcomes, especially with complex or unusual diary structures.

-2. **Copy the Entire Prompt:** Select and copy the complete text of the *"Convert Diary Text to Joynal Import Format"* section below (starting from **"Convert Diary Text to Joynal Import Format"** down to the **"--- (User pastes their diary text below this line) ---"** line).
+3. **Copy the Entire Prompt:** Select and copy the complete text of the *"Convert Diary Text to Joynal Import Format"* section below (starting from **"Convert Diary Text to Joynal Import Format"** down to the **"--- (User pastes their diary text below this line) ---"** line).

-3. **Paste into Your LLM:** Paste the copied prompt into the chat interface of your chosen LLM.
+4. **Paste into Your LLM:** Paste the copied prompt into the chat interface of your chosen LLM.

-4. **Paste Your Diary Text:** Immediately after pasting the prompt, paste the content of your diary TXT file directly below the prompt in the same LLM input field.
+5. **Paste Your Diary Text:** Immediately after pasting the prompt, paste the content of your diary TXT file directly below the prompt in the same LLM input field.

-5. **Generate:** Submit the combined text (prompt + your diary) to the LLM.
+6. **Generate:** Submit the combined text (prompt + your diary) to the LLM.

-6. **Review and Copy Output:** The LLM should generate the converted text in the Joynal import format.
+7. **Review and Copy Output:** The LLM should generate the converted text in the Joynal import format.
 Carefully review the output to ensure it looks correct.
 Copy the entire generated output text.

-7. **Save as TXT:** Paste the copied output into a plain text editor (like TextEdit on Mac, Notepad on Windows, or any code editor) and save the file with a .txt extension (e.g., converted_diary.txt).
+8. **Save as TXT:** Paste the copied output into a plain text editor (like TextEdit on Mac, Notepad on Windows, or any code editor) and save the file with a .txt extension (e.g., converted_diary.txt).

-8. **Import into Joynal:** Use the "Import Diary from TXT" function within the Joynal app (the folder-plus icon in the toolbar) and select the .txt file you just saved.
+9. **Import into Joynal:** Use the "Import Diary from TXT" function within the Joynal app (the folder-plus icon in the toolbar) and select the .txt file you just saved.

 ## Important Notes & Troubleshooting:

 - **Success Not Guaranteed:** While this prompt is robust, variations in diary formats and LLM capabilities mean we cannot guarantee a 100% perfect conversion every time.
 If the result isn't satisfactory, consider:
 - **Tweaking the Prompt:** Slightly modify the instructions within the prompt (especially under "Processing Instructions") to give the LLM more specific guidance about your diary's unique formatting.
 - **Trying a Different LLM:** Sometimes, one LLM might handle a specific format better than another.
 - **Handling Long Diaries:** If your diary file is very large, the LLM might have trouble processing it all at once.
 You can:
     - **Split Your File:** Manually split your original diary into smaller TXT files (e.g., by year or month).
     - **Convert in Batches:** Convert each smaller file separately using the prompt.